Current Scholars - Frequently Asked Questions

 No, you only need to file the FAFSA if you plan on continuing your education, i.e. graduate school or obtaining another degree.

 No, you can not use your 21CS tuition scholarship once you have earned your bachelor’s degree.
 21CS can only be used for undergraduate tuition, however, you can use your refund of excess financial aid to budget for the GRE and graduate application fees.

 THE SCHOLARSHIP AND STUDYING ABROAD DURING THE SEMESTER

 YES, as an IU 21st Century Scholar, you can utilize your 21st Century Scholarship to pay for tuition for any "IU approved" or "IU co-sponsored" study abroad program during the fall/spring semester. *Please note that your IU 21st Century Scholarship cannot be applied for the summer semester.
-However, you can apply to receive a partial scholarship for the summer semester through the IU OVPDEMA Overseas Studies and Scholarship Program.
+However, you can apply to receive a partial scholarship for the summer semester through the IU OVPDEI Overseas Studies and Scholarship Program.

 NO, unfortunately, the Indiana 21st Century Scholarship cannot be applied to "non-IU" study abroad programs.
 We highly discourage students to pursue this option.